IoTQMax/thingsboard/k8s/README.md

 Or use `kubectl get deployments` to see the state of all the deployments.
 See [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) command reference for details.

-Execute the following command to delete all ThingsBoard microservices:
+Execute the following command to delete all Effi.ai microservices:

 `
 $ ./k8s-delete-resources.sh